A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

-The discussion above shows that, given a real-analytic Lorentzian manifold $(M,g)$ which is not conformally flat, and a conformal vector field $Y$ on $M$, the field $Y$ is locally inessential in a neighborhood of any point $p$ which is either nonsingular for $Y$ or an isometry-like singularity.
-Theorem \ref{thm.linearizable} and Corollary \ref{coro.contraction} show that contracting/expanding singularities do not occur under those hypotheses.
+The discussion above shows that, given a real-analytic Lorentzian manifold $(M,g)$ which is not conformally flat, and a conformal vector field $Y$ on $M$, the field $Y$ is locally inessential or it has a singularity of mixed or balanced type, as defined in (3) and (4) above.

-To prove Theorem~\ref{thm.local.lichnerowicz}, it remains to consider singularities of mixed or balanced type.
-We shall show that under the additional assumption that $M$ is compact, such singularities cannot occur under the hypotheses of the theorem.
-More precisely, a compact manifold $M$ admitting a conformal vector field $Y$ with such singularities must necessarily be conformally flat.
-This will be established in the forthcoming theorems.
-The proofs of these results are more subtle, as they rely on global dynamical arguments related to the compactness of $M$.
+In the remainder of the paper, we shall show that under the additional assumption that $M$ is compact, such singularities imply $(M,g)$ is conformally flat.
+The proofs in these cases are more subtle, as they rely on global dynamical arguments related to the compactness of $M$.

 The case of a mixed-type singularity will be treated in Section~\ref{sec.mixed-flat}.
-It will essentially be shown that the presence of a mixed-type singularity on a compact real-analytic Lorentzian manifold necessarily implies the existence of a contracting/expanding singularity.
-By Corollary~\ref{coro.contraction}, this in turn forces conformal flatness.
+Proposition \ref{prop.mixed} says that the presence of such a singularity on a compact real-analytic Lorentzian manifold implies the existence of a contracting singularity elsewhere in the manifold.
+Conformal flatness will follow by Corollary~\ref{coro.contraction}.

-The case of a balanced-type singularity is more delicate and will occupy a large part of this article.
+The case of a balanced-type singularity is the most delicate and will occupy a large part of the article.
 It was proved in \cite[Prop 4.1]{mp.confdambra} that existence of a balanced-type singularity implies conformal flatness or existence of a real-analytic codimension-one foliation.
-As in that proof, we show in Section~\ref{sec.pp-wave} that in a neighborhood of a balanced-type singularity, there exists a gravitational pp-wave metric in the conformal class.
-Combined with the assumption of real-analyticity, this leads to what is called a \emph{polarization} of the conformal structure.
-In Section~\ref{sec.proof}, global dynamical arguments will then show that a second polarization must appear, which ultimately implies conformal flatness and completes the proof of Theorem~\ref{thm.local.lichnerowicz}.
+As in that proof, we show in Theorem \ref{thm.pp-wave} that in a neighborhood of a balanced-type singularity, there exists a \emph{gravitational pp-wave} metric in the conformal class.
+Combined with the assumption of real-analyticity, this leads to what is called a \emph{polarization} of the conformal structure; see the beginning of Section \ref{sec.pp-wave} below for definitions.
+In Section~\ref{sec.balanced}, global dynamical arguments will then show that a second polarization must appear, which ultimately implies conformal flatness and completes the proof of Theorem~\ref{thm.local.lichnerowicz}.